 Substantial penalties and legal costs have been awarded to the Council for offences for unauthorised pruning and removal of trees.
 Where breaches are evident, the general policy of the Council is to prosecute.

 If you remove, damage, or lop a tree without Council’s consent, you may be liable to a significant fine.

-You may also be liable to a penalty for engaging or allowing another person to remove, prune or lop a tree without Council’s consent.
+As a site manager, contractor, property owner, business owner, rental property manager or strata committee member, you may also be liable to a penalty for engaging or allowing another person to remove, prune or lop a tree without Council’s consent.

 The maximum penalty in the Land and Environment Court of NSW is $1.1 million plus orders, for each tree or offence.